 Depicting O’Connell as Frankenstein’s Monster is appropriate, philosophically speaking: the DoIP notes that in his early life O’Connell had been “receptive to the leading radical philosophies of the day, including the revolutionary humanism and egalitarianism of William Godwin and Mary Wollstonecraft” (p.
 255).
 These two philosophers were, of course, the parents of Mary Shelley, author of Frankenstein.

-O’Connell was for a time a deist after being converted by his reading of Paine’s Age of Reason.
+O’Connell had been converted to Deism by his reading of Paine’s Age of Reason.
 He rejected it after a decade as a “miserable philosophy” and returned to Catholicism.
 He remained radical however, seeking Catholic Emancipation from the Penal Laws (successfully, in 1829), and then repeal of the 1801 Act of Union.
 He insisted however that “no political change whatsoever is worth the shedding of a single drop of human blood”.

 He carried on a mutually complimentary correspondence for over two years with Jeremy Bentham.
 He shared beliefs with Bentham, being committed to judicial and legal reform and freedom of conscience, deeply hating slavery and arguing against prejudice against women (Crimmins, JSTOR).
 In a letter to Bentham he wrote, “My device is yours:— ‘The greatest possible good to the greatest possible number’…I sincerely wish I could devote the rest of my life to assist in realising this project” (quoted in DoIP, 256).
 The historian J. J. Lee suggests that O’Connell was influenced by four sources: Gaelic, patriot, Benthanite and Catholic (DoIP, 256).